prometheus/docs/content/docs/operating/security.md

 does not suit you, the current TLS settings enable you to build a secure tunnel between the servers and reverse proxies with more special requirements.

-HTTP Basic Authentication will also be supported.
+HTTP Basic Authentication is also supported.
 Basic Authentication can be used without TLS, but it will then expose usernames and passwords in cleartext over the network.